Beginners UNIX Interview Questions Answers

 Connects destination host via telnet protocol, if telnet connection establish on any port means connectivity between two hosts is working fine.

-the port specified.
+telnet hostname port will telnet hostname with the port specified.
 Normally it is used to see whether host is alive and network connection is fine or not.

 10 tips for working fast in UNIX